tmehta12/LIFE748-Git-workshop/5_Testing_the_repo.md

 > This is a major benefit of `git`.

 ## Key Points
-> - You can always look at the history of your repo
+> - You can always look at the history of your repository.
-> - A key benefit of git is the ability to retrieve deleted files/content
+> - A key benefit of git is the ability to retrieve deleted files/content.